megwelch/Connect-Corgs/README.md

         - reset(): clears board and prompts player 1 to select color

 Planning for week:

--Work on HTML/CSS to get layout of website set up
+    - Work on HTML/CSS to get layout of website set up
--Set up javascript to have players be able to switch turns -Set up javascript to check for win/tie
+    - Set up javascript to have players be able to switch turns
+    - Set up javascript to check for win/tie
--Set up javascript to reset game
+    - Set up javascript to reset game
--Add modal on page load to explain instructions
+    - Add modal on page load to explain instructions
--If time allows, I would like to make it look like when pieces are placed that they are dropping down from the top of the board
+    - If time allows, I would like to make it look like when pieces are placed that they are dropping down from the top of the board

 Back-up Idea: snake game using canvas